 - a problem you are having in thinking through the project

 I will mark and return your proposals by today.
 As soon as I have marked your proposal, I will email my feedback to you individually.
-This week you will have one-on-one meetings in my office (A310) to discuss the feedback that you received on your proposal and where your research and writing will go from here.
-Contact me to schedule a specific time.
+This week is open and we might have one on one meetings in my office.

 Just like last week, you will email 3-4 new or substantially revised pages of your work to at least two other students.
 We will repeat the group work that we did last week.
 This week, your writing must touch on your methodology, if you haven’t already.

 Where are you at with your research?
 Should we repeat the exercise above and continue to focus on your analysis?
 What would be most beneficial to the group?
 We will decide together what to do with this class.

 Also, this is often the time of year when the Undergraduate Research Conference is announced.
 Does anyone want to present?
 Discuss.